inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Don't panic.
 Refreshed by a brief blackout, I got to my feet and went next door.
 -- Martin Amis, _Money_
-Excellent day for drinking heavily.
+Excel day for drinking heavily.
 Ske e office water cooler.
 The University of California Statistics Department; where mean is normal, and deviation standard.
 Reality does not exist -- yet.